robohydra/robohydra/tutorial/index.md

 Other handy kinds of heads
 --------------------------

-Apart from `HydraHeadStatic` and the generic `HydraHead`, there are two other head classes: `HydraHeadFilesystem` and `HydraHeadProxy`.
+Apart from `RoboHydraHeadStatic` and the generic `RoboHydraHead`, there are two other head classes: `RoboHydraHeadFilesystem` and `RoboHydraHeadProxy`.
 As you can guess, the former serves static files from the filesystem, while the latter proxies requests to another URL.

-One of the many ways in which you can combine these two heads is having a Hydra that proxies everything to another server, except certain paths that contain your own, local copies of some files.
-This can be useful when you have frontend developers working on some site: if you don't want to make them have their own local installation of the backend, they can simply have a copy of the CSS and Javascript files they maintain, and use Hydra to serve their local files for requests to, say, `/css` and `/js` while it proxies all the rest to the common, development server.
+One of the many ways in which you can combine these two heads is having a RoboHydra that proxies everything to another server, except certain paths that contain your own, local copies of some files.
+This can be useful when you have frontend developers working on some site: if you don't want to make them have their own local installation of the backend, they can simply have a copy of the CSS and Javascript files they maintain, and use RoboHydra to serve their local files for requests to, say, `/css` and `/js` while it proxies all the rest to the common, development server.